cyrichardson/docs-cloud-keep/api-docs/index.rst

 |product name| is a key management service backed by a Hardware Security Module
 (HSM) to provide FIPS certified secret storage, encryption, and decryption of keys and credentials.
+The product enables secure life-cycle management of keys and credentials, called *secrets*, on behalf of customers. |product name|
-The product is based on OpenStack Barbican, a community-led open-source platform.
+is based on the OpenStack Key Manager service (code named Barbican), a community-led open-source platform.

 .. note::